gnang/MA26500/README.md

 # MA 26500 (sec.
-032 & 051)
+011 & 142)

 ## Fall 2015 at Purdue University

 <h4 style="text-align:center">
-  This course is an introduction to linear algebra with applications (using Matlab and Sagemath).
+  This course is an introduction to linear algebra with applications (using Matlab and possibly Sagemath).
 </h4>